-I have recently moved back up to this beautiful part of the country after a few years spent on the South coast, and I’m very pleased to have taking on the role of Project co-ordinator at The Grapevine.
+Having moved back up to this beautiful part of the country in 2016 after sending a couple of years by the sea on the south coast.
+I’m now here to stay.
+I was pleased to take on the role of Project Co-ordinator in 2017.

-Having spent 20 years working within both the education and charity sector, I have worked for a wide range of organisations including Universities, local authorities and independent charities.
-In this time I have also gained qualifications in Counselling, Neuro Linguistic Programming and a range of therapeutic therapies.
+I have spent 20 years working within both the education and charity sector, I have worked for a wide range of organisations including Universities, local authorities and independent charities.
+In this time, I have also gained qualifications in Counselling, Neuro Linguistic Programming and a range of therapeutic therapies.
 As well as a degree in Environmental Science.

 My love of the environment extends to my hobbies, of walking, gardening and cycling.

 I became the treasurer at the Grapevine in August 2017.
 Previously, I worked at the Source Coffee Shop, a Community Interest Company that is linked to Buxton Church in the Peak, as Finance Director and Trustee.
 I also worked as a barista when needed!

 Other financial experience includes preparing the books for a portfolio of private and social housing properties, undertaking a bookkeeping course prior to my work at the Source, acting as Financial Power of Attorney for family members and budgeting for my single-parent family.
 I also volunteered for the charity Christians Against Poverty as a debt coach.